About

 1 AI Aquaculture System YOLO · SAM · Python · OpenCV

 YOLO handled population-level behavior detection, tracking movement patterns across the tank to inform feeding decisions.
 SAM handled individual-level segmentation, producing size estimates for growth monitoring.
-Both models were tuned for real farm imaging conditions rather than research datasets.
+Both models were tuned for real farm imaging conditions rather than research-grade datasets.

 The components were deployed in real production environments and contributed to BILLION21's commercial product development.
-The operational data such systems generate, feeding logs, growth time series, and environmental sensor traces, is precisely what the DEMETER smart-aquaculture extension (see ongoing applications above) is being built to verify and share across parties.
+The operational data such systems generate — feeding logs, growth time series, and environmental sensor traces — is precisely what the DEMETER smart-aquaculture extension (see ongoing applications above) is being built to verify and share across parties.

 2 Laver Spore Selection System Computer Vision · Machine Learning · Microscopy